gilmoregrills/msc-project/implementation/individualiser/tests/README.md

-Tests to be re-made, current scripts are BAD and were just used for peace of mind during the initial development.
+Tests to be re-made, current scripts are BAD and were just used for peace of mind during initial research/investigation.